-My name's Ben, and I am a hip hop songwriter currently based in San Diego.
-I've been writing and recording music for the past 11 years under my stage name, Deuce B, but have recently ventured out into writing for other artists.
-My sound fits in two primary buckets, which are: lyrical a la Kendrick Lamar and melody driven a la Tory Lanez.
+My name's Deuce B, and I am a hip hop songwriter currently based in San Diego.
+I've been writing and recording music for the past 13 years, but have recently ventured out into writing for other artists.
+My sound fits in two primary buckets, which are: lyrical a la Kendrick Lamar and melody driven a la Bryson Tiller.

-More recently, I have been writing songs for local artists, and pitching to a few major artists.
+More recently, I have been writing songs for local artists and pitching to a few major artists.
 One of my highlights is a song entitled "Deeper" performed by an artist named Trez Falsetto.
 Aside from my contributions to other artists' songs, my own catalog as an artist is a testament to my lyrical flexibility as I can produce intricate rhyme-schemes while also being able to tap into a more melodic sound.
-I offer my services within the price range of $100-$150 in most cases, depending on factors such as topic area and song length.
 I hope to work with you soon!

 3 Reviews - 1 Repeat ClientEndorse Deuce B

 Very talented and professional.
 A pleasure to work with.

 5 stars.
 Deuce B nailed it first try.
 Quick yet efficient and very easy to communicate with.
 Thanks!!